ukdyl94/Minecraft-Guides-Blood-Magic/pages/02.tier-0/05.will-automation/docs.md

 ![](Mechanical%20user.jpg)

 You will need to check the Mechanical User to ensure the Sword is repaired.
 This will hit mobs with a sword without you having to lift a finger, you will only need to ensure that the Will is being picked up.
 To store the Will in a Tartaric Gem, make sure to drop it on the ground and pick it up again with the Gem in your inventory.

+In 1.12.2, you're able to insert your Tartaric Gem inside the Mechanical User to collect the Will.